ValeSer/CV/README.md

 ![postgresql](https://img.shields.io/badge/POSTGRESQL-blue?style=for-the-badge&logoColor=white&logo=postgresql)

-I have a deep passion for technology and programming, constantly seeking new opportunities to expand my knowledge and skills. <br />My work experience sharpened my communication, time management, and decision-making abilities.<br /> I am a graduate of the intensive Makers Academy coding bootcamp, demonstrating my commitment to continuous learning and self-improvement.<br /> Additionally, I hold Codecademy certifications showcasing my dedication to developing technical expertise.<br /> With a strong foundation in communication and problem-solving, combined with my technical proficiency, I am poised to thrive in the tech industry and contribute to innovative projects.
+I have a deep passion for technology and programming, constantly seeking new opportunities to expand my knowledge and skills.</br> After graduating from the intensive Makers Academy coding bootcamp, I am implementing Craft-Purse, a full-stack application where I can demonstrate my commitment to continuous learning and self-improvement.
+While it's already deployed [here](https://craft-purse-ts-app.vercel.app/), it's still a work in progress, with ongoing improvements and features being added.
+I've chosen a robust stack for its development, utilising React.js and Typescript for the frontend, along with Node.js and Express.js for the backend.
+MongoDB serves as the database, ensuring efficient data storage and retrieval.
+To make Craft-Purse accessible to users, I've deployed both the frontend and backend on Vercel, providing a seamless and reliable hosting solution. </br>
+I also hold Codecademy certifications showcasing my dedication to developing technical expertise and I have attended a Team work Program called Chingu Voyage 46:  6-week remote program, with the role of both **Product Owner(Team Leader and Scrum Master)** and Developer, where I learned **Typescript**.
+Currently I am also learning and practising Python through the Codewars website, my profile [here](https://www.codewars.com/users/ValeSer).

 ---

-I have just got my certification for attending **Chingu Voyage 46**, a 6-week remote team work program, with the role of **Product Owner(Team Leader and Scrum Master)** where I learned **Typescript**.

 [Projects](#projects)   | [Technical Experience](#technical-experience)   | [Work Experience](#work-experience)    | [Skills](#skills)  | [Personal Interests](#personal-interests) | [Linkedin](https://www.linkedin.com/in/valeria-s-45348888/?locale=en_US)